FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

     // Define an host function called reduce_hostfn FLAMEGPU_HOST_FUNCTION(reduce_hostfn) {
-        // Retrieve the host agent tools for agent sheep in the default state HostAgentAPI sheep = FLAMEGPU->agent("sheep");
+        // Retrieve the host agent tools for agent sheep in the default state flamegpu::HostAgentAPI sheep = FLAMEGPU->agent("sheep");
         // Sort the sheep population according to their health variable sheep.sort<float>("health", HostAgentAPI::ASC);
         // Sort the sheep population according to their awake variables, those with equal awake variables are sub-sorted according by health sheep.sort<int, float>("awake", flamegpu.DESC, "health", flamegpu.ASC);
     }

 It's also possible to create new agents with the ``HostAgentAPI``, this is covered in `Section 6.2. <../6-agent-birth-death/2-agent-birth-host.html>`_.
 These agents are not created until after the layer has completed execution, so they will not affect reductions or sorts carried out in the same host function.
-This is the prefered method of host agent birth as it performs a single host-device memory copy.
+This is the preferred method of host agent birth as it performs a single host-device memory copy.

 For raw access to agent data, ``DeviceAgentVector`` can be used.
 This has an interface similar to ``AgentVector``, however automatically synchronises data movement between host and device.
 This should only be used in limited circumstances as copying memory between host and device has high latency.